devchronicles/aboutdevs/src/common/docs/docs.md

 - Add recruiters and companies profiles.
 - Allow for recruiters to bookmark, ignore and flag fake developers.
 - Allow recruiters to directly contact developers from within AboutDevs.

+## Technical

+- Add server rendering for all pages (Today only profile pages have server rendering enabled).
+- Fix some page titles.
+- Improve performance.

 # Community